PaxalsDisipler/TTK4145-Examprep/shared-variable-synchronization.md

 ### Race condition
+**Race conditions** refer behavior in a system where the result/effects/output are dependent on the sequence or timing of concurrently executing tasks.
+The most common version of this is the **data race condition**:
 * Two or more threads can access shared data and they both try to access it at the same time.
 * You don't know the order in which the threads will try to access the data.
 * Thread scheduling algorithm may switch between threads at any time.